120g of difference

 How can 120g change your way of looking at someone?

-When 120g of hair can make you go from Jesus to a GI to a Buddhist to a drug cartel member.
+When 120g of hair can pass from Jesus to the GI through a Buddhist, or a member of a drug cartel.

 Beyond appearances, what remains?

-Made at a key moment in my life, assisted by the woman for whom I left Paris.
+At a key moment in my life, assisted by the one for whom I left Paris.

-I also change media, goodbye actor, the artist evolves.
-It is time after the illusion of the stage to look at ourselves in the face and in all humility to see what will happen.
+I also change media, farewell to the actor, the artist evolves.
+It is time after the illusion of the scene to look at oneself in the face and in all humility to see what will happen.

-So how much psychological work is involved in this exercise?
+So what part does psychological play in this exercise?
 A cathartic form of self-acceptance?

-But here, unlike Cindy Sherman, there is no staging, no theatrics.
-Simplicity, purity, an almost clinical form, which plays on the first, slightly "jokesque" aspect of the first reading, as a clue to other degrees of reading.
+But here, unlike Cindy Sherman, there is no staging, no dramatization.
+Simplicity, purity, an almost clinical formatting, which plays on the first aspect of the first reading, which is a bit " funny ", like a hint on other degrees of reading.

-120 g difference is the weight of hair that went into this adventure.
-I was expecting more!
+120 g is the weight of hair that has been used in this adventure.

-The symbolism of hair is strong in all civilisations.
-It is often linked to intimacy, seduction, modesty and sexuality through tricophilia (or hair fetishism), the relationship with the other through hair (combing, plucking, cutting) being a mark of affection.
+The symbolism of hair is strong in all civilizations.
+They often have a relationship with intimacy, seduction, modesty and sexuality through trichophilia (or hair fetishism), the relationship to the other through the hair (combing, delousing, cutting) being a sign of affection.

-Long hair was the privilege of the nobility when the people began to cut their hair.
+Long hair was the privilege of the nobles when the people began to cut their hair.

 Hair clipping, like an humiliation?

-At the Liberation, women accused of having had affairs with enemy soldiers were sometimes shorn.
+At the Liberation, women accused of having affairs with enemy soldiers were sometimes clipped.

-However, this sacrifice can be voluntary as a symbol of mourning or in a religious context: Buddhist monks shave their heads as a sign of humility.
-In ancient Greece, it was a widespread custom for young girls to cut their long hair as an offering to Artemis on their wedding day.
-As the haircut does not change the shape of the head, it can also be seen as a return to the original shape without artifice, without any desire to seduce.
+This sacrifice can be voluntary as a symbol of mourning or in a religious context: Buddhist monks shave their heads as a sign of humility.
+In ancient Greece, it was a common custom for young girls to cut their long hair as an offering to Artemis on their wedding day.
+As the haircut does not modify the shape of the skull, we can also see a return to the original shape without artifice, without the desire to seduce.